Amivono/privacy-policy/amivono-en.md

 collecting non-personally identifying information is to better understand how our visitors use the website.
-From time to time, we may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.
+From time to time, we may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of our website.

 We also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users